-- Product Selection A report showing a summary of all tanks containing a particular product (e.g. Jet A1).

-Standard Inventory Report

-- Shows a standard selection of inventory data for each tank on the farm.

-- Standard Summary Report

-Summarized the inventory of p

-Summarizes the inventory of products for all tanks by product.

-Gauge Configuration

-Produces a list of configuration items for the gauges on the farm.
-Useful for documenting the configuration of your hardware.
+- Product Selection - A report showing a summary of all tanks containing a particular product (e.g. Jet A1). - Standard Inventory - Report Shows a standard selection of inventory data for each tank on the farm. - Standard Summary Report - Summarizes the inventory of products for all tanks by product. - Gauge Configuration Produces a list of configuration items for the gauges on the farm.
+Useful for documenting the configuration of your hardware. - Tank Configuration Lists the configuration settings for your tanks.
+Use for documenting the configuration of your site. - Custom Print

-Tank Configuration

-Lists the configuration settings for your tanks.
-Use for documenting the configuration of your site.

-Custom Print